ji-zai/personal-site/content/essays/feedback.md

 I write in order to identify and correct my own delusions, so that I can get what I want.
 I've noticed that no matter how deeply I think about something, feedback from others helps me identify my own delusions in ways that I can't do on my own.
 Your help is invaluable.

-No matter how deeply I think things through, it's impossible for me to question every deeply held belief I have about how the world works.
+It's impossible for me to question every deeply held belief I have about how the world works.
 It could be the case that a subconscious delusion leads me down the wrong path.
-No matter how great my thinking is, if the thinking is grounded in delusion, the conclusions I arrive at are bound to be deluded.<FootnoteReference number={1} />
+If my thinking is grounded in delusion, the conclusions I arrive at are bound to be deluded no matter how great my thinking is.<FootnoteReference number={1} />

 You're incredibly deluded as well!
-But we're both certainly deluded in different ways; this is the beauty of nature: nothing is equal.
+But we're both certainly deluded in different ways.
 You'll be able to sniff out some of my delusions in ways that I can't because you might not share that exact delusion, or may not share it to the same degree.
 Our differences will help you push me to be less deluded.

 This is why I'd greatly appreciate your feedback on my essays.
 I can't think well without your help.